d-tatianin/BLogger/README.md

 -   `BLOGGER_WHITE`
 -   `BLOGGER_RESET` -> used to reset the sink to its default color.

-Current stdout color is set with `set_output_color(blogger_color color)` defined inside the Colors.h (included in BLogger.h), it's automatically managed by BLogger, however, feel free to use it for your own purposes.
+Current stdout color is set with `set_output_color(blogger_color color)` defined inside Colors.h (included in BLogger.h), it's automatically managed by BLogger, however, feel free to use it for your own purposes.
 If you want the console logger messages to be colored, call `EnableColoredOutput()`.
 Similarly, if you wish to deactivate colored output, use `DisableColoredOutput()`.
 That's it for console logger!